NewYork-Presbyterian Fund Inc / NewYork-Presbyterian Hospital

 Key Takeaways for Grant Writers

 • Know the data: The Community Fund is driven by a specific Community Health Needs Assessment.
-Demonstrate how your work addresses documented gaps in the priority neighborhoods.
+Demonstrate how your work addresses documented gaps in the priority neighbourhoods.

 • Choose one focus area: Applications must concentrate on either social isolation, housing insecurity, or unemployment/economic recovery—not multiple areas.

-• Right-size your organization: Community Fund requires $500K+ budget (organizational capacity); Mini-Grants requires under $500K (grassroots focus).
+• Right-size your organisation: Community Fund requires $500K+ budget (organisational capacity); Mini-Grants requires under $500K (grassroots focus).

 • Demonstrate community embeddedness: Successful grantees show deep roots in the communities they serve, with evidence of trust and cultural competency.